Menu Close

 Full-Time Tribunal Members

-All our tribunal members are expert decision-makers.
+All CRT tribunal members are expert decision-makers.
 They consider the law, facts and evidence in a dispute, and make a binding decision.
-All full-time and part-time CRT members must follow the Tribunal Member Code of Conduct.
+All full-time and part-time members must follow the CRT Code of Conduct for Tribunal Members.
 Each member’s remuneration is listed in our annual reports.

 Chair